fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 ### Guideline: Consider putting open incubation projects in [The F# Community Incubation Space](http://github.com/fsprojects)

-The F# Open Engineering group manages [The F# Community Incubation Space](http://github.com/fsprojects) for community incubation projects.
+The F# Core Engineering group manages [The F# Community Incubation Space](http://github.com/fsprojects) for community incubation projects.
 To get your project added or removed from this space, [add an issue to the admin section](https://github.com/fsprojects/FsProjectsAdmin/) of this space.